Logo

 Linkin Park later canceled the remainder of their tour to allow Chester Bennington to undergo surgery and recover.

-Chester Bennington had commented on Cornell's death on Instagram, stating that he could not imagine a world without Cornell in it.
+Chester Bennington wrote an open letter to Cornell on Instagram, stating that he could not imagine a world without Cornell in it.

-The band was due to record a live performance of their single "Heavy" on the show, but Chester Bennington decided instead to play "One More Light" after hearing the news about Cornell's death, since the song is about the loss of a friend.
+The band was due to record a live performance of their single "Heavy" on the show, but Chester Bennington decided instead to play "One More Light" after hearing the news about Cornell's death.

-On May 26,2017, a week after his Kimmel performance, Chester Bennington sang Leonard Cohen's song "Hallelujah" at Cornell's funeral in Los Angeles.
+On May 26,2017, a week after his Kimmel performance, Chester Bennington sang Leonard Cohen's song "Hallelujah" at Cornell's funeral in Los Angeles with Brad Delson on guitar.

 On July 20,2017, at the age of 41, Chester Bennington was found dead at his home in Palos Verdes Estates, California.